 Descent to Vernazza

 As you near the end of the trail, the town of Vernazza appears below you in the distance.
-From here the trail is all downhill, leading right into the streets of Vernazza.
+From here the trail is downhill, leading right into the streets of Vernazza.
 Meander your way through the narrow streets until you reach the small town’s port and main street.

 Vernazza

-Stop into an enoteca for a wine tasting and don’t miss Cinque Terre’s own dessert wine Sciacchetrà, a sweet amber-colored wine that isn’t exported outside of the region.
+Stop into an enoteca for a wine tasting and don’t miss Cinque Terre’s own dessert wine Sciacchetrà , a sweet amber-colored wine that isn’t exported outside of the region.
 Head out onto the small marina for a perfect photo opportunity looking back at the town.

 Vernazza to Corniglia